Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ## Networking

 M540 and M550 commands, if needed, should go in **dsf-config.g** NOT config.g.
+(Requires DuetPi Management Plugin.)

 [M540](/User_manual/Reference/Gcodes/M540){target=_blank} Set MAC address [M550](/User_manual/Reference/Gcodes/M550){target=_blank} Set Name (see 'Changing the SBC hostname' below)

 Sending any of the following command makes a persistent change.
 They do not need to be added to dsf-config.g.
 They should NOT be included in config.g.
+(Requires DuetPi Management Plugin.)

 [M552](/User_manual/Reference/Gcodes/M552){target=_blank} Set IP address, enable/disable network interface [M553](/User_manual/Reference/Gcodes/M553){target=_blank} Set Netmask